New Case Study: Sole Proprietor Achieves ISO 9001:2015 Certification

 HOW THE CERTIFICATION HAS BENEFITED THE BUSINESS

 Certification to ISO 9001:2015 has provided SLAC Precision Engineering with an invaluable sales tool.
-Alun notified company contacts of the certification and just a day later, an order was received on the basis of the accreditation.
+Alun notified company contacts of the awarding of certification and just a day later, an order was received on the basis of this success.

 He now has the confidence to offer the company’s services to customers in a wide range of highly exacting industries including aerospace, motorsport, pharmaceutical, automotive, medical and oil and gas.
 At the time of writing, he is planning the purchase of additional, larger computerized machining equipment.